-2.32Usage of SFI labels and claims shall follow ISO 14020:2000.
+5.4Usage of SFI labels and claims shall follow ISO 14020:2000.

-2.33 The Office of Label Use and Licensing reserves the right to refuse any label use that does not align with SFI Inc.'s strategic objective, which is to "ensure the SFI 2015-2019 Standards and Rules is strong, grounded in science, progressive and based on integrity and proven through conservation collaboration resulting in wide market acceptance.”

-Part 3.
+Part 6.
 Rules for Use of SFI Off-Product Marks

 In addition to its on-product labels, SFI Inc. has off-product marks to show participation in the program and to promote the program generally.
 SFI Inc. owns all right, title and interest in these off-product marks, and exercises legitimate control over their use.